Take our Library Satisfaction Survey!

 and the Massachusetts Board of Library Commissioners

 Try one of our Nooks!

-Thanks to the generosity of the Friends of the Library, we have been able to load some of the most requested titles on our four Nooks!
+Thanks to the generosity of the Friends of the Library, and the Teen Advisory Board we have Nooks available to borrow!
 From George R.R.
-Martin's Game of Thrones saga to Jhumpa Lahiri's The Lowland, we have something for every taste.
+Martin's Game of Thrones saga to Jhumpa Lahiri's The Lowland, and many children's and young adult titles we have something for every taste.
 Check one out today!